sine-fdn/polytune/examples/sql-integration/README.md

 Error: Some participants are missing, aborting...
 ```

-To solve this, make sure to deploy and run the contributors first, for example:
+To solve this, make sure to deploy and run the contributors first (in this example only party 1, but you could deploy more than two parties, in which case all contributing parties need to be started before the leader starts running), for example:

 ```
 docker build -f examples/sql-integration/party1.Dockerfile --tag 'parlay1' . && docker run -t -p 8001:8001 parlay1